DESCRIPTIVE STATISTICS

 120–129 – Superior (approximately 6.4% of the population).
 Many people with PhDs or professional doctorates (e.g., MDs) have IQs in or near this range.
 125 is sometimes cited as an approximate average for those holding advanced doctoral degrees.

 111–119 – High Average (approximately 15.7% of the population).
-111–115 is often cited as roughly the average IQ for students successfully completing A-levels.
+111–115 is often cited as the average IQ range for students who successfully complete A-levels.

 90–110 – Average (approximately 51.6% of the population).
 This is the middle range for the general population, with 100 being the exact mean.